Protect your Pixel 7 and 7 Pro with these great case options | CNN Underscored

 $17.99 at Amazon

 Spigen’s Liquid Air case gets its name from its thin design that lacks adding any bulk to your new smartphone.
-Its textured back is sure to add some grip-ability to the phone, as well.
-The navy blue color option looks nice, but if you’d rather go for the straight-forward black option, then you’ll save yourself $1 on the overall cost.
+Its textured back is sure to add some "grippability" to the phone as well.
+The navy blue color option looks nice, but if you’d rather go for the straightforward black option, then you’ll save yourself $1 on the overall cost.

 $15.99 at Amazon